MSLNZ/msl-loadlib/docs/tutorials_cpp.rst

    redefining the :ref:`restype <python:ctypes-return-types>` value.

-The following shows that the :ref:`cpp_lib32 <cpp-lib>` library cannot be loaded in a 64-bit Python interpreter:
+The following shows that the :ref:`cpp_lib32 <cpp-lib>` library cannot be loaded in a 64-bit Python interpreter

 .. code-block:: pycon